< Go to Backpacking Water Treatment

-After some surprising results in our tests, the Platypus GravityWorks took the lead in our comparison, winning the Editors' Choice award.
+After some surprising results in our tests, the GravityWorks took the lead in our comparison, winning the Editors' Choice award.
 We initially thought this system would be bulky and time-consuming, but the opposite was true.
-In fact, this is the fastest system for filtering water, particularly large quantities, is one of our lightest filter systems, and requires little to no maintenance.
-The filter lasts a long time before replacement (1500 liters), being beaten only by the MSR MiniWorks EX (2000 liters.)
-Since it easily treats small or large amounts of water, it is the most versatile system, working well for a camp of multiple people, or for a solitary hiker on the move in the mountains.
+In fact, this is the fastest system for filtering water; it is the best option for filtering large quantities, is one of our lightest filter systems, and requires little to no maintenance.
+The filter lasts a long time before replacement (1,500 liters).
+Since it easily treats small or large amounts of water, it is the most versatile system, working well for a camp of multiple people or for a solitary hiker on the move in the mountains.
 The primary drawback to this system is that is more expensive than the average pump filter such as the Katadyn Hiker Pro or the MSR Sweetwater Microfilter.
-Also, it does not treat viruses like the SteriPEN Journey LCD or the First Need XL, so if you plan to travel around some very sketchy water, this may not be the filter system of choice.
+Also, it does not treat viruses like the SteriPEN Ultra or the MSR Guardian, so if you plan to travel around some very sketchy water, this may not be the filter system of choice.

 The GravityWorks is a unique water purification solution in that it combines filtering with storage.
-With a 4-liter capacity, the Platypus clean container makes for a convenient and ample water supply for your campsite.
+It comes in either a two-liter size or a four-liter size, and the 4L system provides a total of an eight-liter capacity (four liters in the dirty bag and four liters in the clean bag).
+This makes for a convenient and ample water supply for your campsite or for backpackers hiking through a zone with scarce water sources.
 This means you can eliminate the need to carry a separate water container for campsite water, saving weight and space.
-In practice, it is fast, easy to use, and makes campsite water easy to access whether you are solo backpacking or in a group campsite.
+In practice, it is fast, easy to use, and makes treated water easy to access whether you are solo backpacking or in a group campsite.

 Ease of Use